Click the red flag above to locate trailhead parking

-The Indian Rock Shelters trail offers an unusual opportunity to visit the natural rock shelter home sites of early native Americans.
+The Indian Rock Shelters trail offers an unusual opportunity to visit the natural rock shelter home sites of early Indigenous peoples.
 The trail encompasses a complex watershed system—which to the north flows into the Hammonassett River basin, and to the south, the headwaters of the Neck River.
 There are good views of cliff faces, rock shelters, and of Bartlett Pond.

 Category: Short walk—rocky, wet spots in rainy weather

 Start: Trailhead 1 at the cul-de-sac on Lake Drive

 Parking: At the cul-de-sac